c3g/GenPipes_Docs/docs/source/tutorials/genpipes_tutorial.rst

 We will use a subset of the ENCODE data.
 Specifically, the reads that map to chr22 of the following samples `ENCFF361CSC <https://www.encodeproject.org/experiments/ENCSR828XQV/>`__ and `ENCFF837BCE <https://www.encodeproject.org/experiments/ENCSR236YGF/>`_.
 They represent a ChIP-Seq analysis dataset with the CTCF transcription factor and its control input.

-We will start by downloading the dataset from `here <https://datahub-90-cw3.p.genap.ca/chipseq.chr19.new.tar.gz>`_
+If you have not already done so in the tutorial above, we will start by downloading the dataset from `here <https://datahub-90-cw3.p.genap.ca/chipseq.chr19.new.tar.gz>`_

-In the downloaded zip file, you will find the two fastq read files in folder rawData and will find the readset file (readsets.chipseqTest.chr22.tsv) that describes that dataset.
+In the downloaded zip file, you will find the fastq read files in folder rawData and will find the readset file (readset.chipseq.txt) that describes that dataset.
 You will also find the design file

 ::